canyenheimuli/canyenheimuli.github.io/_pages/about.md

 In my free time, I enjoy hiking, reading, playing video games, and collecting houseplants; and I'm also learning how to knit.

-I would absolutely love to connect with you on [LinkedIn](https://www.linkedin.com/in/canyen-heimuli-790072122/)!
+I would absolutely love to connect on [LinkedIn](https://www.linkedin.com/in/canyen-heimuli-790072122/)!